appium/appium-xcuitest-driver/README.md

 ### Known problems

 After many failures on real devices, there can be a state where the device will no longer accept connections.
-To possibly remedy this, set the `useNewWDA` capability to `true`.
+To possibly remedy this reboot the device.
+Read https://github.com/facebook/WebDriverAgent/issues/507 for more details.
+[Getting full control](https://github.com/appium/appium/blob/master/docs/en/advanced-concepts/wda-custom-server.md) over WDA server might help to workaround the problem.

 #### Weird state